illusion12321/orchestrate-php/README.md

 if ($item->isSuccess()) {
     // OK, API call sucessful

-    // (more on using the results and responses below) }
+    // more on using the results and responses below
+}

-// IMPORTANT: The result of all operations by the Client are Objects (see next).
+// IMPORTANT: The result of all operations by the Client are 'Objects' (see next).
 ```

 ### 2- Objects